SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_gnss_max_m10s/README.md

 **Note:**

-- Make sure that the SDK extension has already be installed.
+- Make sure that the **Third Party Hardware Drivers** extension is installed.
 If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - SDK Extension must be enabled for the project to install "MAX-M10S - GNSS Receiver Breakout - I2C" component.